Slow food is about seasonal ingredients, patiently nurtured, carefully prepared, lovingly cooked.

 Slow mission is about trying to make the world better by applying the whole gospel of Christ to the whole of life.
 It’s about using what gifts we have for the common good.
 It moves at the pace of nature.
 It respects seasons.
 It is happy with small steps but has a grand vision.
 It knows of only one Lord and one Church.
 Making disciples of ourselves is as important as making disciples of others.
 Diversity is embraced.
 Playfulness is recommended.

-A fresh entry comes out about twice a week.
+A fresh entry comes out about once a week.
 The idea is to learn together and encourage each other.
 Comments and guest blogs are welcome.
 Each entry is bite-sized, 500 words or less.
 Please do subscribe, join in, enjoy.

 As if it were a cure for cancer, we Christians are urged, as far and as fast as possible, to spread the news of Christ’s resurrection and the new hope it fires up.